HadeelDaragmeh158/data-structures-and-algorithms/Challenge11/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+- using 2 stack instances to create and manage the queue.
+- in dequeue I  used loop

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->